tomasmcguinness/dotnet-passbook/README.md

     request.LogoFile = @"C:/Icons/logo.png";
     request.LogoRetinaFile = @"C:/Icons/logo@2x.png";

 You can now provide more pass specific information.
-For a boarding pass the style must be set.
-All information is then added to fields in three sections.
-The primary, secondary and auxiliar sections.
+The Style must be set and then all information is then added to fields to the required sections.
+For a baording pass, the fields are add to three sections;  primary, secondary and auxiliary.

 	request.Style = PassStyle.BoardingPass;